-- The discharge of any firearms, except when authorized by the Burial Authority at military funerals; - The riding of pedal cycles, skates, skateboards or similar wheeled items, including micro motor cycles; - Visitors, or other persons shall not interfere with the staff in their duties and shall not employ them to execute any private work whatsoever within the cemetery; - The Burial Authority forbids any gratuity being received by any of its employees.
-The receipt or demand of a gratuity, fee or unauthorized charge by any employee of the Burial Authority will subject such employees to immediate dismissal.

-The Burial Authority, at its absolute discretion, reserves the right to ask any person to leave the Cemetery.
+- The discharge of any firearms, except when authorized by the Burial Authority at military funerals; - The riding of pedal cycles, skates, skateboards or similar wheeled items, including micro motor cycles; - Visitors, or other persons shall not interfere with the staff in their duties and shall not employ them to execute any private work whatsoever within the cemetery; - LRC Burial Services forbids any gratuity being received by any of its employees.
+The receipt or demand of a gratuity, fee or unauthorized charge by any employee will subject such employees to immediate dismissal. - LRC Burial Service, at its absolute discretion, reserves the right to ask any person to leave the Cemetery.